Semester: winter 2024/25

 The goal of this course is to teach how fundamental programming language techniques, algorithms and systems work by writing their miniature versions.
 The course covers multiple paradigms including functional, object-oriented, imperative and logic, as well as end-user programming environments like spreadsheets.
 Examples will be given using the F# programming language, which will be briefly introduced.

 The course will be taught in alternating years with Programming language design (NPRG075).
-It will not run in 2024/25.
+It will not run in 2024/25 and will be back in winter 2025/26.

 Video materials